makersmansion/makersmansion/src/weekly/2022/week-44/index.md

 ---
-title: "About the false dilemma"
+title: "About the false dilemma, DALL-E API, and building high-trust and high-performing teams in a remote world"
 date: 2022-11-06
 week: 44
 ---